tess-vu/south-africa-pharmacies/README.md

 whereas private pharmacies serve about 20% (Mkhize N.I., 2026).
-The inefficiency of this system on the supply and demand of medicines has led to a number of social repercussions like lower than average vaccination rates and higher than average rates of communicable diseases \[CITE\].
+The inefficiency of this system on the supply and demand of medicines has led to a number of social repercussions like lower than average vaccination rates and higher than average rates of communicable diseases (Aweeka 2025).
 This new bill seeks to bridge the gap between private and public disparities by making public health insurance acceptable in private pharmacies where supply is at a surplus.